Skip to main content

 _label (required)_labelDefines the visible or semantic label of the component (e.g. aria-label, label, headline, caption, summary, etc.).stringundefined

-_max (required)_maxDefines the maximum value of the element.numberundefined
+_max_maxDefines the maximum value of the element.
+Default like native component.number1

 _orientation_orientationDefines whether the meter bar is displayed horizontally or vertically."horizontal" | "vertical"'horizontal'